LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 Asylum Seekers by Country of Citizenship (Jan 2015- Nov 2023)
--	Filtering Asylum-Top_25_CITZ_prov_last_month dataset by Country of Citizenship (Mexico, Nigeria, India ….) excluding 'Total’, and 'Blanks'
+-	Filtering Asylum-Top_25_CITZ_prov_last_month dataset by Country of Citizenship (Mexico, Nigeria, India ….) excluding 'Total’, and 'Blanks'.
 -	Transposing data from row to column into a new sheet.
 -	Clean the dataset:delete the Total each year (e.g., 2015 Total), delete numbering besides each countires, and add to each month.
 -	Format the dataset: add the year to the month to make it consistent.